At the end of the chapter, the reader will be able to:

 Pharmacists might avoid quality problems in pharmacy practice because problems appear to be so overwhelming and unsolvable that it is not clear where to start.
 Indeed, many quality issues are entrenched within the system, making efforts to solve them appear futile.
 Nevertheless, that does not make it acceptable for pharmacists to reject their professional obligation to take action.
 Pharmacists may also avoid quality problems because they do not have confidence in solving the problems, especially if they have not had training in QI techniques.

 Some problems are not attended to because pharmacists deny that they exist (e.g., “We don't have a drug interaction problem because we have a computerized notification system in place”).
 In other instances, the severity of a problem is minimized (e.g., “We do miss some drug interactions but only those that are not clinically significant”).
 These are poor excuses unless they can be backed up by credible evidence.
-Indeed, if the statements can be backed up by ...
+Indeed, if the statements can be ...